Fujifilm X-A5 vs Olympus E-PL8

 Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the X-A5 provides a higher video resolution than the E-PL8.
 It can shoot video footage at 4K/15p, while the Olympus is limited to 1080/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The X-A5 and the E-PL8 are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
+That said, the E-PL8 can be equipped with an optional viewfinder – the VF-4.
 The following table reports on some other key feature differences and similarities of the Fujifilm X-A5, the Olympus E-PL8, and comparable cameras.

 |Olympus E-M10 III||2360||n||3.0||1040||tilting||Y||1/4000s||8.6||Y||Y|